International Women’s Day 2021: Choose To Challenge

 Held each year on March 8th, International Women’s Day is one of the most important days of the year to raise awareness about women’s equality, and to advocate for a world with greater gender parity.

-The theme of this year’s International Women’s Day is Choose to Challenge, which provides a significant reminder that we all have a role to play in creating a more inclusive society, and that ultimately challenge leads to change.
+The theme of International Women’s Day 2021 was Choose to Challenge, which provided a significant reminder that we all have a role to play in creating a more inclusive society, and that ultimately challenge leads to change.

 Creating more positive futures for vulnerable women is the key to CBM’s work in some of the poorest parts of the world to prevent and treat fistula.

 Fistula is a condition which can occur when an unborn baby’s head puts too much pressure on its mother’s maternal tissues which results to the blood supply being interrupted.
 When the tissue dies, the resultant hole – known as the fistula – can lead to the mother uncontrollably leaking bodily fluids.